genes-and-health/BI_PY/README.md

 ## Pipeline steps
 It is advisable to run the pipeline on a VM with lots of memory, typically an `n2d-highmem` 32 processor VM with 256Gb memory.

 The pipeline is constituted of a series of independent python Jupyter notebooks.
 They can be run individually but they are best run sequentially and contemporaneously.
-To this effect, running the list cell in the notebook will save and close the current notebook and automatically open the next notebook.
+To this effect, running the last cell in the notebook will save and close the current notebook and automatically open the next notebook.

 Each notebook is described below.